chriswhong/mapbox-geoman/README.md

 # Mapbox GL JS Geoman Integration

-This is a proof-of-concept implementation demonstrating how to adapt the Geoman library for use with the Mapbox GL JS mapping library.
+This is a proof-of-concept implementation demonstrating how to adapt the Geoman geojson drawing library for use with the Mapbox GL JS mapping library.

 ![geoman mapbox](https://github.com/user-attachments/assets/6349cc31-cca6-4862-aac3-0220ce48877e)